-To this document should be added Giovan Giorgio Alione's Frotula de le dòne (Frottola of women) dated "toward 1494", which in the context of Charles VIII's descent into Italy, means the end of 1494 or a little later.
+To this document should be added Giovan Giorgio Alione's Frotula de le dòne (Frottola of women), which we have identified, dated "toward 1494", which in the context of Charles VIII's descent into Italy, means the end of 1494 or a little later.
 In it the word Taroch appears with the meaning of "Foolish".

 Contrasting meanings characterize the interpretations of the term tarot [Italian tarocchi] in Renaissance authors, given more by personal conviction than by a true knowledge of etymology (1).